DPhil in Philosophy

 For more information, please contact the Graduate Training Student Representative.

-The Faculty operates a Graduate Placement Service which aims to support graduate research students on the job market from the final year of their DPhil until they secure a tenure track / permanent position.
-To find out more, please visit the Graduate Placement Scheme page
+The Faculty operates a Graduate Placement Scheme which aims to support graduate research students on the job market from the final year of their DPhil until they secure a tenure track / permanent position.
+To find out more, please visit the Graduate Placement Scheme page.

 The Faculty has an outstanding placement record, including a number of past students who have obtained positions within Oxford itself, such as an associate professorship and a junior research fellowship.
 Please visit the DPhil Placement Record page for an overview of the Faculty’s placements in recent years.